panr/gatsby-starter-hello-friend/README.md

 **Supported languages**: bash/shell, css, clike, javascript, apacheconf, actionscript, applescript, c, csharp, cpp, coffeescript, ruby, csp, css-extras, diff, django, docker, elixir, elm, markup-templating, erlang, fsharp, flow, git, go, graphql, less, handlebars, haskell, http, java, json, kotlin, latex, markdown, makefile, objectivec, ocaml, perl, php, php-extras, r, sql, processing, scss, python, jsx, typescript, toml, reason, textile, rust, sass, stylus, scheme, pug, swift, yaml, haml, twig, tsx, vim, visual-basic, wasm.

+## How to start

+First you need to clone this repo by `git clone https://github.com/panr/gatsby-starter-hello-friend.git` then switch to main dir, probably `cd gatsby-starter-hello-friend` should work fine.
+Next you should install all dependencies by `yarn` and then, to run starter on localhost `yarn dev` (which is `gatsby clean && gatsby develop`).
+If you want to build starter just run `yarn build` (which is `gatsby build`).

 ## How it works

 It's a simple starter for blogs and personal sites.
 You have `posts` and `pages` directories.
 Posts are generated from markdown files with required fileds: `title`, `date` and `path`.
 Pages can be generated from markdown files as well (with built-in navigation between them, just like in posts) but you can also generate them from JavaScript files (just like you normally do in Gatsby).
 If so, you should wrap your content in `Layout` component.
 It's not required, but highly recommended.